Guy’s Cliffe Walled Garden Trust : Email: email@example.com

 After so many years of decline, we have a working kitchen garden again, but there is still much to do.

 We have an ambitious programme of work for the next few years as we continue our restoration work.
-Click here to see an outline of the major projects.

-* Begin the restoration of the melon house
+* Restore the melon house

 * Open the garden to the public more frequently